FAQs

 How do I access the content for the Advanced Imaging Techniques: Virtual Experience?

 All registered attendees will access the virtual course by logging into their ASE Learning Hub account.
-Once logged in, the virtual course will be available via your Learning Center.
-Click the “Agenda” button to begin.
+Once logged in, the virtual course will be available through your Learning Center.
+Click “Launch” to view available sessions and join the session of your choice.

 How do I claim CME credit?

 To claim full credit for the virtual course, attendees MUST watch all of the course content.
-The CME evaluation for the course will be available after the conclusion of the course on November 5, 2023.
+The CME evaluation for the course will be available after the conclusion of the course on September 8, 2024.
+It may be accessed through the Learning Center of the attendee’s ASE Learning Hub account.

 What are the system requirements for accessing the virtual course?